gagneurlab/drop/docs/source/output.rst

 * Counts Summaries for each aberrant expression group
     * number of local and external samples
-    * QC relating to reads and size factors for each sample
+    * Mapped reads and size factors for each sample
     * histograms showing the mean count distribution with different conditions
     * expressed genes within each sample and as a dataset
 * Outrider Summaries for each aberrant expression group
     * aberrantly expressed genes per sample
     * correlation between samples before and after the autoencoder
-    * biological coefficient of variation plot
+    * biological coefficient of variation
     * aberrant samples
     * results table
 * Files for each aberrant expression group
     * OUTRIDER datasets
         * Follow the `OUTRIDER vignette <https://www.bioconductor.org/packages/devel/bioc/vignettes/OUTRIDER/inst/doc/OUTRIDER.pdf>`_ for individual OUTRIDER object file (ods) analysis.
     * Results tables
-        * ``results.tsv`` this tsv file contains only the significant genes and samples that meet the cutoffs defined in the config file for ``padjCutoff`` and ``zScoreCutoff``
+        * ``results.tsv`` this text file contains only the significant genes and samples that meet the cutoffs defined in the config file for ``padjCutoff`` and ``zScoreCutoff``

 Local result files
 ##################